 The Office is systematically monitoring and tracking progress in achieving its performance goals.
 OFHEO maintains information, as described in the performance measures themselves, so that the Office's performance can be validated.
 OFHEO's managers report ongoing performance and progress against the performance goals, and can rely on this information as they manage their operations.
 Most of OFHEO's performance indicators reflect data and outputs internal to the Office.
 The data used as input to the capital calculations are an exception.
 For the minimum capital and risk-based capital calculations, senior officers of each Enterprise transmit their data and attest to their completeness and accuracy.
-OFHEO is able to validate the data through comparison with published Enterprise data, and has been comfortable with the data received.
-For the risk-based capital standard, OFHEO will validate aspects of the data submission through various checks in the financial simulation model.
-OFHEO had the model independently tested during FY 2001.
+OFHEO is able to validate the minimum capital data through comparison with published Enterprise data, and has been satisfied with the data received.
+For the risk-based capital standard, OFHEO uses data validation protocols to ensure consistency and integrity of the data received.
+This allows ready identification of data issues witch OFHEO resolves with the Enterprises.
+OFHEO will continue to improve the sophistication of its validation checks.
+OFHEO had the financial simulation model used I the risk-based capital calculation independently tested during FY 2001.
+During FY 2002, OFHEO and the Enterprises worked in concert to ensure the replication of model results by OFHEO and the Enterprises.

-OFHEO's FY 2003 Budget Proposal
+OFHEO's FY 2004 Budget Proposal

-In order to treat the Office of Federal Housing Enterprise Oversight (OFHEO) similarly to other financial regulators, the Budget proposes legislation that would provide direct funding to OFHEO.
-This provision puts OFHEO on par with other safety and soundness regulators such as the Office of Comptroller of the Currency, the Office of Thrift Supervision, the Federal Housing Finance Board, the Federal Reserve Board and the National Credit Union Administration.
+In order to treat the Office of Federal Housing Enterprise Oversight (OFHEO) similarly to other financial regulators, the FY 2004 Budget Request proposes legislation that would provide direct funding to OFHEO.
+If enacted, this provision would put OFHEO on par with other safety and soundness regulators such as the Office of Comptroller of the Currency, the Office of Thrift Supervision, the Federal Housing Finance Board, the Federal Reserve Board and the National Credit Union Administration.
 This provision provides the Office with the flexibility to set resources in response to any rapid changes in the financial condition of Fannie Mae and Freddie Mac (the Enterprises) or in the markets in which they operate and serve.
 The provision is also consistent with the fact that OFHEO is not funded by taxpayer dollars.
 Rather, like other safety and soundness regulators, OFHEO is funded through annual assessments on the institutions that it regulates.

-OFHEO's proposed fiscal year 2003 Budget is essential for the Office to meet the congressionally mandated mission of ensuring the financial safety and soundness of Fannie Mae and Freddie Mac.
+OFHEO's proposed fiscal year 2004 Budget is essential for the Office to meet the congressionally mandated mission of ensuring the financial safety and soundness of Fannie Mae and Freddie Mac.
 The size, scope, and complexity of the Enterprises' activities continue to expand dramatically, as has the range of risks embedded in those activities.
-In addition, the Enterprises are exploiting technology as a strategic resource by developing and applying sophisticated risk management techniques, automated underwriting and cost control tools for seller/servicers, and communication and product delivery channels, with emphasis on the Internet.
+In addition, the Enterprises continue to exploit technology as a strategic resource by developing and applying sophisticated risk management techniques, automated underwriting and cost control tools for seller/servicers, and communication and product delivery channels, with an emphasis on the Internet.
 These business initiatives require a commensurate increase in staffing and in the application of technology by OFHEO to ensure effective and efficient supervision of the Enterprises.
+The budget requests the minimum funding necessary to achieve the goals.

-To provide OFHEO with sufficient capacity to ensure effective and dynamic oversight of the Enterprises, OFHEO proposing \$30.8 million, an increase of 14.2 percent over the FY 2002 budget request of \$27 million.
-The proposed fiscal year 2003 budget would fund OFHEO's existing oversight activities and two initiatives.
-The first is to strengthen OFHEO's safety and soundness programs by bolstering OFHEO's capacity to oversee Enterprise risk management activities and by improving OFHEO's capacity to analyze stress test outputs and developments in the mortgage and securities markets.
-As part of this initiative, OFHEO will continue to develop its data warehouse by expanding its database and improving the efficiency of using these data so that examiners, modelers and researchers can better evaluate Enterprise risk.
+To provide OFHEO with necessary capacity to ensure effective and dynamic oversight of the Enterprises, OFHEO is proposing a budget of \$32.4 million, an increase of 8.1 percent over the FY 2003 budget request of \$30 million.
+The proposed fiscal year 2004 budget would fund OFHEO's existing oversight activities and continues the initiative proposed with the FY 2003 Budget Request to strengthen safety and soundness programs.
+This initiative will be accomplished by bolstering OFHEO's capacity to oversee Enterprise risk management activities.